encelo/nCine_14Years_Presentation/README.md

 A [Slidev](https://sli.dev/) presentation about my 14 years of developing [nCine](https://ncine.github.io/).

-Presented in Rome on June 5th, 2025 for the [/dev/games](https://devgames.org) game developing conference.
+Original version presented in Rome on June 5th, 2025 for the [/dev/games](https://devgames.org) game developing conference.

 ## License